-The festival season is so busy these days you practically need a medium to divine which one is right for you!
-Here are 5 headliners worth getting excited about this year to help you choose.
+The festival season is so busy these days you practically need a medium to divine which one is right for you.
+Here are 5 of the best festival headliners for 2017 – the ones worth getting excited about!

 Want to know more about the best UK festivals?
 Read my guide here.